gustavoparedes/Browser-Reviewer/README.md

 ## Changelog

 ### v0.2 — 2025-10-01
-- Improved scaling for different resolutions / high-DPI displays.
+- Improved scaling for different resolutions.
 - Fixed *SQL logic error* when clicking categories with an active time-range search.
 - Better PDF export (layout, pagination, summary).
 - New **Export to HTML** and **interactive HTML Reports** (filter & sort).